Violence Prevention and Intervention

 Family Justice Center

-The Family Justice Center (FJC) offers comprehensive victim services to survivors in Hamilton County, with a focus on under-served populations and culturally specific support for immigrants.
+The Family Justice Center (FJC) offers comprehensive victim services to survivors in Hamilton County.
 Through partnerships with community-based organizations like Women Helping Women and legal entities such as the Cincinnati Prosecutor’s Office, the FJC provides crisis intervention, safety planning, legal assistance, and access to community resources to empower survivors and hold abusers accountable.

 Immigrant Survivors of Partner Violence (ISPV)